Monroe County at warning level yet again

 That may mean some deaths may be counted, at least provisionally, as being due to the virus when they are not, but health officials like Wagner said that rarely happens.

-On Monday, rumor spread that the state would close indoor dining and drinking at bars and restaurants Wednesday, despite the original plan being the region would have two weeks to get its numbers under control before new restrictions were imposed.
+Last week, rumor spread that the state would close indoor dining and drinking at bars and restaurants Aug.
+26, despite the original plan being the region would have two weeks to get its numbers under control before new restrictions were imposed.

-Wagner also said he has not received official word from the state that no new mitigations will be implemented in this region this week, but he is confident that is the case.

-“That is what is taking place, but it would be nice if they would do this officially and do it the proper way,” Wagner said.

-Gov. JB Pritzker said in a press conference Tuesday that it was “a mistake” to not impose stricter measures in the metro east last week, according to Capitol News Illinois.
+That rumor was untrue, but Gov. Pritzker said in a press conference on Aug.
+25 that it was “a mistake” to not impose stricter measures in the metro east as part of initial mitigation efforts, according to Capitol News Illinois.

 “I will readily admit that that was not a good idea, and it appears now that we want to put those mitigations in place exactly as we had originally intended,” Pritzker said, adding it seems the region will have more stringent measures in place beginning Sept.
 2 based on its current trajectory.

-The region’s positivity rate has risen six days since Aug.
-16. The metro east had a 10.4 percent positivity rate as of Aug.
-25.
+The region’s positivity rate has risen five days since Aug.
+17. The metro east had a 10.5 percent positivity rate as of Aug.
+27.

-The region has also seen four days of hospitalization increases since Aug.
-16. It has 29 percent hospital availability and 37 percent ICU bed availability.
+The region has also seen three days of hospitalization increases since Aug.
+17. It has 30 percent hospital availability and 41 percent ICU bed availability.

 According to the state’s coronavirus resurgence mitigation plan, if the region’s positivity rate remains over 8 percent after the current restrictions have been in place for two weeks, more measures will be implemented.